What’s the Deal with Fibre?

 1. Prevent Cancer

 Research suggests that eating a high fibre diet can prevent colorectal cancer, although the evidence is not yet conclusive.
 Food rich in high-fibre is linked to a lower risk for other digestive system cancers such as stomach, mouth and pharynx.
 Fibre quickly passes through the digestive tract and protects the gut against other forms of cancer.
+It makes sense when you understand that fibre acts like a broom in your gut, helping to clean your internal house!

 2. Healthy Skin